Complete the Common App in 5 days with our College Application Booster® Camp.

 “I don’t know if I agree with that interpretation.”

 Those nine words introduced the majority of my contributions to discussions in AP American Literature.
-When the semester began, I worried that those words would cue a collective eye roll from my peers—that fellow students would see me only as a critic or contrarian.
-However, I couldn’t resist the near-scientific impulse to pull things apart, investigate ideas from different angles, and understand others’ approaches.
-I have always been the “loud-mouth” in my family, and while I know it is a gift, my outspoken nature often used to feel like a curse.
+When I first said them, I feared they’d invite a collective eye roll from my peers and eternal branding as a critic or contrarian.
+But I couldn’t resist the near-scientific impulse to pull things apart.
+My assertive, outspoken and sometimes “loud-mouthed” nature often used to feel like a curse.

-Despite my initial fears, as the semester progressed, my small class grew to become close friends.
-I soon found myself on the receiving end of those nine words, as classmates became emboldened to test their own ideas and question those of others.
+As the semester progressed, though, something amazing happened.
+Our once atomistic classroom grew to become a community of interlocutors, and I soon found myself on the receiving end of my nine-word catchphrase as classmates became emboldened to test their own ideas and question others’.

-The class quickly became one of my favorites of my high school career thus far; I learned to disagree well, to examine my own preconceptions and assumptions, and open my eyes to the unique approaches of those around me.
-My classmates helped me see that my willingness to question ideas—and openness to having my own ideas and opinions tested—helped to foster the atmosphere of curiosity and trust that we all came to appreciate.
+The class quickly became my favorite; I learned to disagree with grace, to examine my own preconceptions and assumptions, and open my eyes to the unique approaches of those around me.
+My classmates helped me see that my willingness to question ideas—and my openness to having my own ideas and opinions questioned in return—both foster an atmosphere of curiosity and trust that we all came to appreciate.

 Knowing how my bold and inquisitive personality fits in a collegial classroom environment and embracing my desire to explore ideas more fully has changed the course of my academic career.
 I look forward to bringing valuable contributions to the classroom environment at UNC and growing as a person and scholar through the unique contributions of my future classmates as well.